SondreKindem/HardcoreParkour/README.md

 ## Permissions
-The plugin uses generally broad permissions, defined as:<br>
+The plugin uses generally broad permissions, defined as:
-**hcp.player** - Can play on courses and run different help and info commands.
-Given to everyone by default.<br>
+* **hcp.player** - Can play on courses and run different help and info commands.
+Given to everyone by default.
-**hcp.race.player** - Can join races.
-Given to everyone by default.<br>
+* **hcp.race.player** - Can join races.
+Given to everyone by default.
-**hcp.race.create** - Can create races and can start and end their own race.
-Given to everyone by default.<br>
+* **hcp.race.create** - Can create races and can start and end their own race.
+Given to everyone by default.
-**hcp.challenge** - Can challenge other players and can accept challenges.
-Given to everyone by default.<br>
+* **hcp.challenge** - Can challenge other players and can accept challenges.
+Given to everyone by default.
-**hcp.admin** - Can create, modify and delete courses.
+* **hcp.admin** - Can create, modify and delete courses.
 Can also force races to start and end.
 Lastly the admin can modify plugin settings.
-Given to OP by default.<br>
+Given to OP by default.